jase-d-ace/dice-util/README.md

 Yes, I'm still using old school `require`.
 I'll get around to changing it later.

 Used four separate files just for giggles and for `separation of concerns` because importance.

+Currently working on a React front end for this project; progress can be seen under the `react-refactor` branch of this repo